 The programme of study in Business and Human Resources is designed for one of the following occupational areas:

-Economic Sciences: 30 credits, Second teaching subject: 34 credits, Business and Human Resource Education (educational studies and subject-related didactics in Economic Sciences): 33 credits, Oral final examination: 3 credits, Masters thesis: 20 credits
+Economic Sciences: 30 credits, Second teaching subject: 34 credits, Business and Human Resource Education (educational studies and subject-related didactics in Economic Sciences): 33 credits, Master’s thesis: 23 credits

 Nds.
 MasterVO-Lehr further provides that occupational activities are verified by means of vocational training or subject-specific practicals.
 The subject-specific practicals must comprise a total of at least 52 weeks, while the individual internship must be at least 4 weeks long.

 Always verify the dates on the programme website.